 - Thursby built one of the first steamboat landings here, which was the only way of transportation to this part of Florida at the time.
-While the spring is beautiful with its clear, warm water, birdlife and what I would assume lots of fishing, the water is too sulfurous to drink, so aside from building their initial log cabin a water tank made out of cypress was imperative to survival.
+While the spring is beautiful with its clear, warm water, birdlife and what I would assume lots of fishing, the water is too sulfurous to drink, so when building their initial log cabin the accompanying water tank made out of cypress was imperative to survival.

 - Eventually Thursby became established as he is also known for planting some of the earliest orange groves in this area of the St. John’s river.
 Towards the end of the Civil War steamboat travel became increasingly popular, and he masterfully encouraged the shipment of local goods north.
-Due to this, in 1872 he was able to afford to build the home that you see today.
+Due to this hard work, he was finally able to build a larger home in 1872, which is the home that you see today.

 - Eventually John Thursby, Louis’ son, added on a third floor and a kitchen, which are still intact today.